-A membrane or scab will form where the tonsils were removed.
+A membrane or scab forms where the tonsils were removed.
 This looks like two separate scabs or sometimes the whole back of the throat is scabbed.
 The scabs are thick and white and cause bad breath.
 This is normal.
 The scabs usually fall off a little at a time 5 – 10 days after surgery and are swallowed.

-If there is any bleeding at all from the mouth or nose go immediately to Cincinnati Children’s Emergency Department at the Main Campus to be examined by the ENT doctor on call.
+If there is any bleeding at all from the mouth or nose go immediately to Cincinnati Children’s Emergency Department at the Main Campus to be seen by the ENT doctor on call.
 Do not go to Liberty Campus or Urgent Care as there are no ENT doctors there.
 Bleeding usually means the scabs have fallen off too early and this needs immediate attention.
 Every reasonable attempt will be made to control the bleeding in the Emergency Department.
 Some children need to be taken to the Operating Room to control the bleeding.

 If tonsils are very large, the sound of the voice may be different after surgery.

 A low grade fever is normal for a few days after surgery and acetaminophen (Tylenol) should be given every 4 – 6 hours.
-Please call the office nurse if the temperature is over 102oF.
+Call the office nurse if your child's temperature is over 102° F.

-Most children have moderate to severe throat pain after surgery.
+- Most children have moderate to severe throat pain after surgery.
 Many children also complain of earache.
 The same nerve that goes to the throat goes to the ears, and stimulation of this nerve may feel like an earache.